 After you apply for citizenship, Turin will take scans of all of your records and then contact each consulate back home.

-They will ask them if you or your family members have renounced the right to have Italian dual citizenship.
-This step is known as the “attestato di non rinuncia.”
-The timeframe for this step varies according to consular workload.
-And – remember – only the consulate knows the answer to this request, so you’ll have to wait for their response.
+Turin will ask the consulates if you or your family members have renounced the right to have Italian dual citizenship.
+This step is known as the attestato di non rinuncia.
+The time frame for this step varies according to the consular workload.
+Only the consulate knows the answer to this request, so you’ll have to wait for their response.

 Fortunately, consulates tend to respond rather quickly to applicants in Italy.
-You can expect recognition timeframes of anywhere between 2-8 months, though outliers are not uncommon.
-You do not need to be in Italy at the moment you are recognized.
+You can expect recognition time frames of 2-8 months, though outliers are not uncommon.
+You do not need to be in Italy when the recognition happens.

-Our apply in Italy applications start at $6,500 per family unit.
+Our apply-in-Italy services start at $6,500 per family unit.

-If you would like to hire us to obtain all of your paperwork in addition to assisting you with filing your application in Italy, we offer a convenient $1,000 discount on combined services.
+You can also hire us to obtain all of your paperwork in addition to assistance with filing your application in Italy.
+We offer a convenient $1,000-discount on combined services.

-We operate in beautiful Turin (Torino).
-Turin is the capital of the Piedmont region.
+We operate in beautiful Turin (Torino), the capital of the Piedmont region.
 It is an ideal place to apply for dual citizenship in Italy.

 From 1861 to 1865, Turin was the first capital of Italy.
 As a result, many call Turin Italy’s only “royal” city.
-Turin is ideally located on the western bank of the Po river in front of the Susa Valley and surrounded by the Western Alps and Superga Hill.
-From Turin you can take day trips to a number of cities such as Bologna, Milan, and the charming Aosta Valley.
+It sits in an ideal location on the western bank of the Po River in front of the Susa Valley.
+Turin has the Western Alps and Superga Hill surrounding it for a magnificent backdrop.
+From Turin, you can take day trips to a number of cities such as Bologna, Milan, and the charming Aosta Valley.